richb-hanover/FFMPEG-ImagePlusAudio/README.md

   - Remove the original audio file from the folder
   - Move the resulting _Combined...mov_ file to the OutputFiles folder.
 Discard after they have been uploaded

+## Shutter Encoder settings

+Labels should both be 30%, and placed at:

+* Timecode X/Y: 700/570
+* Label X/Y: 100/570
+* Font size: 30%

 ---------

 ## Experiments with `ffmpeg`